 Actual weather conditions can vary substantially from year to year, significantly affecting our financial performance.
-For example, average temperatures in our service territories were 10%, 10% and 6% warmer than normal for fiscal 2021, fiscal 2020 and fiscal 2019, respectively, as measured by the number of heating degree days reported by the National Oceanic and Atmospheric Administration ("NOAA").
+For example, average temperatures in our service territories were 10% warmer than normal for each of fiscal 2022, fiscal 2021 and fiscal 2020, as measured by the number of heating degree days reported by the National Oceanic and Atmospheric Administration ("NOAA").
+If this trend continues, it could have a negative impact on our financial performance.
 Furthermore, variations in weather in one or more regions in which we operate can significantly affect the total volume of propane, fuel oil and other refined fuels and natural gas we sell and, consequently, our results of operations.
 Variations in the weather in the northeast, where we have a greater concentration of propane accounts and substantially all of our fuel oil and natural gas operations, generally have a greater impact on our operations than variations in the weather in other regions.
 We can give no assurance that the weather conditions in any quarter or year will not have a material adverse effect on our operations, or that our available cash will be sufficient to pay principal and interest on our indebtedness and distributions to Unitholders.